beyondgrep/ack1/ack-names.markdown

 # Favorites

+kap -- easy type, same short A sound as ack, direct and unambiguous

 wij -- easy type, abbreviates to "Where In Jesus' name did I put..."

 gus -- general unified search, don't like the name so much, though